 Why do I have to pay for a new textbook?

 The guidelines for CPR have changed.
 The textbook you received the last time you took an American Heart Association course has expired.
-If you have taken a course before April of 2010 then you need to re-take a new course to be current with the new science.
+If you have taken a course before 2015 then you need to re-take a new course to be current with the new science.
 The good news is that you won't have to buy a new textbook when you recertify .
 The only fee you would have to pay is the course registration fee.
+Students will re take this training every 2 years.

 How long is my certification good for?